 What was the exile all about, and why is the exile such a big deal?

-Exile is one of the core, yet often overlooked, themes underlying the entire Biblical storyline.
+Exile is one of the core, yet often overlooked, themes underlying the entire biblical storyline.
 In this video, we'll see how Israel's exile to Babylon is a picture of all humanity's exile from Eden.
-As you might guess, Jesus is the one to open the way back home.
-Jesus is the answer, but the answer to what, exactly?Video Details
+We are all exiles longing for home, and Jesus is the one to open the way back to our true home and the fullness of relationship with God.Video Details

 Jesus is the answer, but the answer to what, exactly?